MEESTER-SUPERMAN/QI4A/README.md

 # QI4A
-Fork of QI4A by https://play.google.com/store/apps/details?id=com.n0n3m4.Q4A
+A source port of Quake I, originally developed by n0n3m4